nicklockwood/iVersion/README.md

 To install iVersion into your app, drag the iVersion.h, .m and .bundle files into your project.
 You can omit the .bundle if you are not interested in localised copy.
 On iOS you will also need to add the StoreKit framework.

+**Alternatively** (**I prefer this** as it keeps sources more separate) you can include the iVersion.xcodeproj in your project (drag it there) and link against the library.
+Then...<br/>
+…On OSX: Link against the iVersion.framework and add it to your app via a copy phase.<br/> ...On IOS: Link against the libiVersion.a and drag the .bundle file to your copy resources build phase

 iVersion typically requires no configuration at all and will simply run automatically, using the Application's bundle ID to look it up on the App Store.

 **Note:** If you have apps with matching bundle IDs on both the Mac and iOS App Stores (even if they use different capitalisation), the lookup mechanism won't work, so you'll need to set the appStoreID property, which is a numeric ID that can be found in iTunes Connect after you set up an app.
 This is only applicable to App Store apps.